SharadaShehan/Automated_Attendance_System/README.md

     ```
     Replace `SQL_DATABASE`, `SQL_USER`, `SQL_PASSWORD`, `SQL_PORT` environment variables values with relevant credentials for your local PostgreSQL database and `MQTT_BROKER`, `MQTT_PORT`, `MQTT_TOPIC` environment variables values with relevant credentials for your local mosquitto broker.
     `MIN_MINUTES_THRESHOLD` is the minimum duration between two detections from same user to consider second detection as an attendance.

-6) Apply Model migrations to PostgreSQL database.
+6) In terminal move to location `Automated_Attendance_System/backend/` and Apply Model migrations to PostgreSQL database using following commands.

     ```
     python manage.py makemigrations